It might seem like it’s all we talk about, but, video is such a huge deal these days.

 With that in mind, I’ll get straight to it.

-Here are 5 absolutely indispensable tips on using Video within the WorkCast Platform and how to maximise the effectiveness of them within your webinars!
+Here are 5 absolutely indispensable tips on using Video within the WorkCast Platform and how to maximize the effectiveness of them within your webinars!

 1. Autoplay or On Click?